 - Loosen the vertical and horizontal clamps, then use the peep sight to bring the target into the field of view.
 Tighten both clamps. - Turn the telescope focussing ring to focus on the target.
 Turn the vertical and horizontal fine motion screws to align the target with the reticle.
-The last adjustment of each fine motion screw should be in the clockwise direction.
+The last adjustment of each fine motion screw should be in the clockwise direction - Readjust the focus with the focussing ring until there is no parallax between the target image and the reticle